Instead of presenting several different logo design options when revealing the work we’ve done on your brand, we present a single design concept.

 This process doesn’t mean you won’t be involved in design.
 Nor does it mean you could end up stuck with a logo or website design that you don’t like.
 Instead, it’s how we set your project up for success and satisfaction.
-Here, I wanted to explain why we take the single design concept approach for logos and why we think it works best for our clients.
+Here, I wanted to explain why we take the single design concept approach for logos (and websites) and why we think it works best for our clients.

 How many design concepts should you see?

 When you work with a designer, an early step is to communicate what your brand is about.
 Our goal is to make something just right for you, and we start with learning as much as we can about your business.